 – employees under the age of 21

 – apprentices under the age of 25

 The government announced a ‘levy allowance’ of £15,000 per year.
 This means that the total amount companies will need to spend is 0.5% of your pay bill, minus £15,000.
 Money will be paid automatically through PAYE alongside Income Tax and National Insurance.

 An employer has 500 employees, each with a gross company salary of £20,000

 Wage bill: 500 x £20,000 = £10 million

 The levy will be collected by HMRC each month, directly via PAYE processes.
 Employers can register with the National Apprenticeship Service and can directly view their account through the Levy Portal.

 The Levy can be spent on Apprenticeship Training and the associated costs.
 This can be used to fund things such as recruitment and CPD training to support the Apprentice but cannot be used towards their salary.

 What will happen to my Levy if I don’t use it?

-Employers will be given 24 months from April 2017 to use the levy.
-If they don’t use it in that time, it will be given to other employers to use.
-For example, funds which enter an employer’s account in September 2017 will expire in September 2019.
-The digital account will let an employer know in good time when funds are due to expire.
+Employers were given 24 months to use the levy.
+If they didn’t use it in that time, it was given to other employers to use.
+For example, funds which entered an employer’s account in September 2017 would have expired in September 2019.
+The digital account will let an employer know in good time when funds expire.